 Whether or not a biblical critic wants to take Jesus' word for anything is up to the individual.
 But no less a person than Jesus authenticated the Mosaic authorship of the Pentateuch.
 Jesus divided the Old Testament into three sections in Luke 24:44: Moses and the Prophets and the Psalms.
 Also, he attributed all the individual JEDP defined sections of the Pentateuch to Moses.

 This is a brief look at the Documentary Hypothesis.
-In my opinion, it is a fabrication based upon false presuppositions and inaccurate analysis.
-It contradicts what Jesus said and it is an unreliable way to analyze a document that is thousands of years old.
+In my opinion, it is a fabrication based on false presuppositions and inaccurate analysis.
+It contradicts what Jesus said, and it is an unreliable way to analyze a document that is thousands of years old.

 - 1. Allis, Oswald T. The Five Books of Moses.
 Phillipsburg, New Jersey: Presbyterian and Reformed Publishing Co., 1949. p.
 70.